 Should you buy your solar panels or lease your solar panels?
 When it comes to buying solar panels, as with any big investment, you want to be sure you have all the facts so you can make the best decision when you make your purchase.
 And when it comes to solar, one of the biggest questions is whether to buy or lease your solar panel system.

 Should you be buying Solar Panels?

-tax credits, and a growing competitive market, buying your solar system is quite affordable.
+With advancements in technology, government incentives such as tax credits, and a growing competitive market, buying your solar system is quite affordable.
 Some states even offer cash rebates to purchasers for their solar panels!
 Owning your system outright will give you the best overall savings over the next 20 years than if lease your panels.
 In addition to that, your solar system will increase your home value, which gives you more sellers power if you ever need to move.Get Yours!

 Why You Should Not Lease Solar Panels

 Leasing solar panels is much different than buying your own system.
 When leasing a solar panel system, you allow a third-party supplier to install their panels on your rooftop for typically 20 years.
 The third party owns the solar panels and thus receives all government subsidies and tax benefits, and you pay them a monthly fee.
 After a certain amount of time, you would usually have the option of purchasing the solar panels yourself.

 You receive none of the incentives or credits you would just buying solar panels.
 And usually it’s a 20 year-long lease, which means that if you ever need to move you either have to find someone willing to take over the solar lease when they move into the house, or you have to pay a break fee to the leasing company.
 Another con of leasing is that ultimately your savings are much less than if you simply bought your system, even if you had to take out a loan to do it.
 Finally, the energy savings you receive from your solar panels over the term of the lease are much less than if you owned your system.

 We’ve put together this handy chart that highlights the biggest differences between buying solar panels and leasing solar panels: